 For one thing, she really understands her body and what it needs.
 She has mastered the art of listening to it and making sure she provides for her body’s needs.
 “Knowing myself is key,” Briana explains.
 “I always tell people to do something that excites you.
 So if staying active – to you – means going for a walk on the beach or running outside, hiking, going swimming, whether that’s in the gym, do that.
 Because that means you’re going to get that workout in, versus you going, “Oh no, I’m not going to make it to the gym today.”

 She also surrounds herself with right-minded people, knowing that when you are around people with the same mission, you are most likely to feed off of their energy.
 Briana is also profoundly kind – a characteristic that can be hard to find in today’s fast-paced, individualistic world – and she really cares about her audience, taking the time to interact with her 284 K followers on Instagram at @bribabee.

-Breathing in Bootlegger’s tantalising coffee aromas, I picked her brain for tips on fitness, eating well and living your best life.
+Breathing in Bootlegger’s tantalizing coffee aromas, I picked her brain for tips on fitness, eating well, and living your best life.
 Here is our conversation.

 L: How did you get into fitness in the first place?

 B: It all started when I was in college.
 I didn’t look into it that much.
 I was looking at fitness girls on the internet, at that time IG wasn’t really that big a thing, so I saw bodybuilders, people doing bikini competitions, and I didn’t understand how someone could look so fit.
 [This may sound shallow] but I really admired how they looked.
 I thought it was really beautiful, how they sculpted their bodies.
 So that’s how I became more passionate about it (fitness) and started researching, reading up on it, and that’s what was the catalyst for my fitness journey.